openstack/storlets/doc/source/api/overview_api.rst

 Upload a New Storlet
 --------------------

-You may write a storlet in Java according to the instructions in the storlet developer guide and upload it to the Object Store.
+You may write a storlet in Java or Python according to the instructions in the storlet developer guide and upload it to the Object Store.
 The storlet is uploaded to the container named 'storlet', so '/storlet' appears in the url.
 The storlet may depend on other existing libraries, which must be uploaded to the 'dependency' container.